Easy, Quick, Healthy, and Flavor Packed – Lentil Soup with Wilted Spinach

 So you might be thinking…how the crap do I get meals together many months in advance?
 The answer is – with my trusty food dehydrator!
 I love this device and don’t know how I lived without it.
 This past year I decided instead of trying to find and purchase decent vegan dehydrated/freeze dried meal pouches when I need to pack compact, light weight meals for backpacking trips (which by the way are packed with a ton of sodium and chemical crap), I would be able to make better, healthier, and CHEAPER dried meals myself.

 Making meals and dehydrating them takes time, so it’s not really a great idea to start preparing these while you pack.
-Maybe I just take too long at everything, but packing for a trip and packing the food takes a long time, so if you add the “make your own dried meals” aspect to the process, you will be a little sick of getting everything ready for your trip and probably not want to go through the trouble of making your dried stuff own again.
-So yup (* note to self…), start early :)
+Packing your gear and food is time consuming enough, so if you add the “make your own dried meals from scratch” aspect to the process, you will be a little sick of preparing for your trip and probably not want to go through the trouble of making your dried stuff own again.
+So yup (* note to self…), start early 🙂

-The following are photos of my meals coming together and I’ll post the recipes at the bottom:
+The following photos show a glimpse of the process for my meals coming together, with recipes posted at the bottom:

 Jambalaya with Quinoa